-Spaceballs is a laugh-a-minute send up of the Star Wars franchise with some jabs at Star Trek, Alien and Planet of the Apes thrown in for good measure.
-Our heroes are Lone Starr (a combination of Luke Skywalker and Han Solo, played by Bill Pullman) and his mawg (half-man, half dog, he’s his own best friend) sidekick Barfolomew (Barf for short, played by the late John Candy).
-They must rescue Princess Vespa (Daphne Zuniga) and her chatty robot Dot Matrix (voiced by the late Joan Rivers) who has been captured by President Skroob (Brooks) of Planet Spaceball and the villainous Dark Helmet (Rick Moranis as a ridiculous Darth Vader spoof) to steal her planet’s air supply.
+Spaceballs is a laugh-a-minute send-up of the Star Wars franchise with some jabs at Star Trek, Alien and Planet of the Apes thrown in for good measure.
+In the film our heroes Lone Starr (a combination of Luke Skywalker and Han Solo, played by Bill Pullman) and his mawg (half-man, half dog, he’s his own best friend) sidekick Barfolomew (Barf for short, played by late funny man John Candy) must rescue Princess Vespa (Daphne Zuniga) and her sarcastic robot Dot Matrix (voiced by the late Joan Rivers) from the villainous Spaceballs.
+The villains are President Skroob (Brooks) of Planet Spaceball and Dark Helmet (Rick Moranis as a ridiculous Darth Vader spoof) who have captured Vespa as part of a plot to steal her planet’s air supply.

 This movie makes me laugh every time I see it.
-It is full of meta jokes, puns, absurd humour and Star Wars references, which makes it a double delight for fans of the epic space opera franchise.
-So here are my top 10 funniest moments:
+It is full of meta jokes, puns, absurd humour and lots and lots of Star Wars references, which makes it a double delight for fans of the epic space opera franchise.
+So with a SPOILER ALERT here are my top 10 most ludicrous moments:

 #10 An awesome bumper sticker

 Our first moment comes from the start of the film.
-To spoof the opening long shot of the Star Destroyer in A New Hope we get a very, very, very long shot of the Spaceball One ship.
+To spoof the opening long shot of the Star Destroyer in A New Hope we get a very, very, very, very long shot of the Spaceball One ship.
 And on the bumper sticker?
-“We Brake for Nobody”.
+“We Brake for Nobody.”
 I love it.

 #9 Beyond warp speed

-The Star Wars hyperdrive and Star Trek warp speeds get their share with this scene.
-Spaceball One needs to catch Lone Star and our heroes in their Winnebago spaceship Eagle 5.
-To catch them Dark Helmet demands they go to “ludicrous speed” despite the protestations of Colonel Sandurz, who he accuses of being “chicken”.
-Colonel Sandurz, chicken.
+The Star Wars hyperdrive and Star Trek warp speeds get their share of lampooning with this scene.
+Spaceball One needs to catch Lone Starr and our heroes in their Winnebago spaceship Eagle 5.
+To catch them Dark Helmet demands they go to “ludicrous speed” despite the protestations of Colonel Sandurz (George Wyner), who he accuses of being “chicken”.
+Colonel Sandurz.
+Chicken.
+Get it?
 You get it.

-The ship greatly overshoots Eagle 5 (their light stream is “plaid”) and Helmet gets smashed into some equipment.
+The ship greatly overshoots Eagle 5 (their light stream turns “plaid”) and Helmet gets smashed into some equipment.
 Awesome sauce.

 #8 Hello my baby!

 This next moment comes near the end of the movie.
-Lone Star and Barf are in a bar in space when John Hurt reenacts his iconic xenomorph chest bursting scene from Alien.
+Lone Starr and Barf are in a bar in space when John Hurt reenacts his iconic xenomorph chest-bursting scene from Alien.
 After the alien bursts out he says “not again” and then dies.
+Hilarious.

-Then the xenomorph breaks into Michigan J. Frog’s “Hello My Baby” complete with hat and cane.
+Then the xenomorph breaks into a rendition of Michigan J. Frog’s “Hello My Baby” complete with hat and cane.
 The movie essentially stops just to have this nonsensical scene.
 And it so worth it.

 #7 Be kind, please rewind